MappedIn/MVFDownloader-iOS/README.md

 ## License

-MVFDownloader is available under the MIT license.
+MappedinVenueFormat is available under the MIT license.
 See the LICENSE file for more info.